ghostwan/PodTube/README.md

 - Manually parse feed xml to retrieve the feed / item cover and description
 - Find a way to easily subscribe to a feed/user without going through pushbullet.
-- Send a notification when a download start / end
 - Allow to choose in which directory do download (in a settings are at download time)
 - Find a way to be podcast player compatible
 - Search for feed to add
+- Download automatically the last episode released
+- Choose where to save the download
 - Delete a feed
 - Have a cleaner UI
 - Improve code